RBrewerChico/Ball-On-Plate/README.md

    </p>

 ## 1. Introduction
+The purpose of this system is to balance a ball on a plate using two stepper motors attached in line to the bottom side of the plate.
+The ball would be placed on the plate, the plate would move in the desired axis to center the ball on the plate.
+The biggest challenge for this project is the plate positioning as well as the ball balance math.
+These have to work in kind to produce a position on the plate.
+The plate is linked via X and Y axis that are shown in the picture below.

 ## 2. Mathamatical Models & System Requirements
+The modeling used for our X-axis was replicated as well for the Y-axis.
+The model given by...(finish)

 ## 3. MATLAB Code and Testing

 ## 4. Simulink

 ## 5. Coppelia

 ## 6. Conclusion

 ## 7. References